-Long-time Kensington Councillor: 'The Association Is A Source Of Shame And Embarrassment'
+Long-time Kensington Councillor: 'The Council Is A Source Of Shame And Embarrassment After Grenfell'

 A senior Kensington & Chelsea Councillor of 27 years told Andrew Pierce he's ashamed and embarrassed of the council following the disastrous Grenfell Tower fire.

 Daniel Moylan, a Kensington & Chelsea councillor of 27 years, spoke exclusively to LBC following the chaotic suspended council meeting.

 Tory Council Leader Nick Paget-Brown quit yesterday (Friday) following continued criticism over the council's handling of the Grenfell Tower disaster.